allpix-squared/allpix-squared/doc/usermanual/09_development/01_conventions.md

     e.g. `std::string test`.
 In a few other cases, such as `ROOT::Math`, the `using` directive may be used to improve readability of the code.

+  - **Class names**:
-  - Class names: Class names are typeset in CamelCase, starting with a capital letter, e.g. `class ModuleManager`.
+    Class names are typeset in CamelCase, starting with a capital letter, e.g. `class ModuleManager`.
 Every class should provide sensible Doxygen documentation for the class itself as well as for all member functions.

+  - **Member functions**:
-  - Member functions: Naming conventions are different for public and private class members.
+    Naming conventions are different for public and private class members.
 Public member function names are typeset as camelCase names without underscores, e.g. `getElectricFieldType()`.
     Private member functions use lower-case names, separating individual